ignatovegors/trash-bin/README.md

 # trash-bin
-Something useful, found all over the web
+Something useful (and not very in fact), found all over the web

 <b>timed</b> function, measures computational time of a function